venhdev/dio_curl_interceptor/README.md

 - 🔔 Discord webhook integration for remote logging and team collaboration (including bug and exception reporting).
 - 📝 Utility methods for custom interceptors and direct use.

-> This package is actively maintained with ❤️ and updated regularly with improvements, bug fixes, and new features

 For detailed screenshots of the interceptor's behavior, including simultaneous and chronological logging, please refer to the [Screenshots](#screenshots) section at the bottom of this README.

 ## Terminal Compatibility